Gaurav-Dewangan-GD/gauravdewangancodes/content/posts/gcdproblem.md

 draft: false
 ---

-Greatest common divisior in mathematics describe an integer that divides both the number given to it equally and is the greatest factor given
+# Finding out GCD of two numbers

+Greatest common decimal(GCD) or Highest common factor of two numbers is the